igotnextofficial/IGNFrontend/notes.md

 ## Completed
 #### FBFAF9 BG Color
+- [x] Mentors should be able to adjust payment fee.?
+Need to think about this.
+- [x] Add specialties list for mentors.
+- [x] Learn more underneath the mentor card should link to the mentor profile page which will include the fee they charge.
+- [x] genre list needs to be set up on the backend so when a user is pulled in so is the genre i can handle this on the shieldAuthService.
 - [x] Allow Mentors to set their price per 6 sessions
 - [x] setup stripe payment API
 - [x] Add Fake Data, Articles,admin